Vegan Firm Eyes US Expansion

 The vegan food production company has managed to secure listings in more than 450 Whole Foods Market stores – a brand known for a focus on natural products and popular with vegan customers – across the USA.
 This deal will commence this summer, and marks the seventh export market that Meatless Farm Co has managed to open since launching just two years ago.

 This is no small deal for them – in fact, bringing in ten new staff members will bring their total headcount to 30 people, making this a 50% increase on current numbers.
-They have not yet revealed the nature of the jobs that they are offering, but be sure to look out for them being listed in our job ads here.
+They have not yet revealed the nature of the jobs that they are offering, but be sure to look out for them being listed in our jobs that are advertised.

 The Meatless Farm Co expects that by the end of 2019, overseas sales will make up 50% of their overall revenue.
 That represents very fast international expansion for a company which is still very young.